 Barbossa releases him.
-Turns to Elizabeth, smiles -- it shows both silver and gold teeth.
+Turns to Elizabeth, smiles -- it shows both gold and silver teeth.

 My apologies, miss.
 As you were saying, before you were so rudely interrupted?

 Captain Barbossa ...
 I have come to negotiate the cessation of hostilities against Port Royal.